MicrosoftDocs/azure-devops-docs/release-notes/2019/_shared/pipelines/sprint-158-update.md

 ### Updates to hosted pipelines images

 We've updated several of the Azure Pipelines hosted VM images.
-You can find more details about the latest releases [here](https://github.com/microsoft/azure-pipelines-image-generation/releases).
 The following are some the highlights in this update:
 * Added Go 1.13 to Ubuntu 16.04, Ubuntu 18.04, VS2017, and VS2019.
 Go 1.12 remains the default.
 * Added Android SDK and Build Tools 29 to Ubuntu 16.04, Ubuntu 18.04, VS2017, and VS2019.
 * Added Az Module 2.6.0 to VS2017 and VS2019.